-Property Name Default Value Description readSmallestOffset false If true, reads all data in the topic.
-If false, reads only data written after the channel has started.
-Only used when parseAsFlumeEvent is false. kafka.consumer.timeout.ms 100 Polling interval when writing to the sink.
-Other properties supported by the Kafka producer Used to configure the Kafka producer.
+Property Name Default Value Description Other properties supported by the Kafka producer Used to configure the Kafka producer.
 You can use any producer properties supported by Kafka.
 Prepend the producer property name with the prefix kafka. (for example, kafka.compression.codec).
 See the Kafka documentation for the full list of Kafka producer properties.